-▪ Mitigation and adaptation to climate change through planting of indigenous foods and trees that are resilient to the weather in respective landscapes through cultural and indigenous knowledge and values.
+- Support and encourage vulnerable groups to engage in sustainable adaptation mechanisms to cope with climate change impacts by growing native trees that are resilient to the weather in respective landscapes through cultural and indigenous knowledge and values.

 - Engage and work with local leaders to know their role as stewards of natural resources within their jurisdiction and ensure that national laws, regulations and guidelines on natural resources management are adhered to by all stakeholders

 - Ensure that sustainable ecosystems management is a collective responsibility of all landscape stakeholders including the private sector, and therefore the need to harmonize conservation and development to achieve a win-win situation.